 "Mode 2" users value agility, ease of use, unencumbered scalability, and full autonomy in how they use the infrastructure.

-A company’s cloud operating model must accommodate both types of users, and that can mean a complete redesign is needed of the process and platform that support the company’s infrastructure.
+A company’s cloud operating model must accommodate both types of users, and that can mean a complete redesign of the process and platform that support the company’s infrastructure.

 Changes in a company’s talent base also are typically needed

-More importantly, applications living in the cloud can use these platform services to enhance the application seamlessly and quickly and easily deliver new features to business users.
-Every year, the major cloud providers release hundreds of new platform services, which means a company’s workforce needs to continually learn how to maintain the building blocks of today’s cloud-based applications to maximize the value the company gets from the cloud.
+More importantly, applications living in the cloud can use these platform services to enhance the application seamlessly and quickly provide new features to business users.
+With the release of hundreds of new platform services a yearly from major cloud providers, company’s need to constantly learn how to maintain the building blocks of today’s cloud-based applications to maximize the value of cloud.

 The journey doesn’t end with moving applications to the cloud.
-In many ways, that’s just the beginning.
 To continue unlocking value from its cloud estate, companies need to continually optimize how much they consume, how they buy, and how they use the steady stream of innovations the hyperscale providers roll out.

 Cloud services have become incredibly granular and they enable companies to really fine tune how much they consume.
 This includes resizing or redefining instance types to optimize computing, tiering storage types to optimize storage, and eliminating waste by removing idle instances or unattached disks.

 Smart financial choices can generate big benefits when it comes to the cloud.
 Companies need to strike the right mix of buying approaches—which could include pre-purchasing reserved instances to reduce usage costs, having on-demand capacity that provides flexibility to turn estates on and off as needed, and participating in secondary markets where advanced users can make “spot buys” at discount prices.